What is Umbrella Insurance?

 Some professionals recommend that you add up all of your assets and then double that figure to determine the amount of liability coverage needed.
 Others look to the costs of medical payments and legal fees, which can vary considerably by region.

 To figure out the right amount of liability insurance for you, talk to a knowledgeable agent.
-Independent agents in the Trusted Choice network will discuss what kind and amount of liability coverage you should purchase.
+Your Imperium Insurance agents will discuss what kind and amount of liability coverage you should purchase.
 These agents work with multiple insurance companies and they advocate for you, the consumer, not any one company.
 They can compare rates and options on your behalf.